zz2641/Learning-Analytics-Program-Project/README.md

 # Learning-Analytics-Program-Project
-This is a compiled repository that include all the major works from my master program
+This is a compiled repository that includes all the major works from my master program

 <img src="http://www.e-learn.nl/media/blogs/e-learn/banners/wordle-learninganalytics.png?mtime=1514126619" width="600"><br>